 If you have a fear of driving then you’ve probably experienced how annoying it is when people tell you the following things:

 - Just push through and ignore it.
 You’ll be fine.

-- Statistics show you’re safer on fast highways.
+- Statistics show you’re safer on fast roads.

-The problem is that all of those things are logical and that’s why they don’t work.
-The problem lies in your unconscious mind which works with emotions and can’t understand logic.
+All of those things are logical and that’s why they fail.
+Your problem lives in your unconscious mind which works with emotions and doesn’t understand logic.